Avro schemas#

 {"meanSky": {"float": 2328.906}}

-Schema evolution¶
+Schema evolution#

 Read more about forward compatibility in the Confluent Schema Registry documentation.

-Suppose there’s a dashboard in Chronograf with a chart that displays a time series of meanSky
+Suppose there’s a dashboard in Chronograf with a chart that displays a time series of meanSky and stdevSky values grouped by band.

-fields are always required for that chart to work.
+The timestamp, band, meanSky and stdevSky fields are always required for that chart to work.

 The following Avro schema will ensure these fields are always present: